Advice on, and support for, proceedings of the Senate and its committees.

-Planned progress was achieved in significant ICT projects affecting Senate and committee information resources.
+Planned progress was achieved in significant parliamentary ICT projects affecting Senate and committee information resources.

-All advice, documents, publications and draft reports produced in support of committees supported by the office were of a high standard and met required timeframes; none were shown to be inaccurate.
+All advice, documents and draft reports produced in support of committees supported by the office were of a high standard and met required timeframes; none were shown to be inaccurate.

-The Procedural Information Bulletin is produced two days after the end of sitting periods and other procedural resources are updated and augmented as required.
+The Procedural Information Bulletin is produced after each sitting period and other procedural resources are updated and augmented as required.

-Updates to the 13th edition of Odgers’ were produced in February 2014, and consolidated into a revised online version, 13.2.
+An update to the 13th edition of Odgers' was produced in February 2015, and consolidated into a revised online version, 13.3.

-The Procedural Information Bulletin was produced within the specified timeframe following all sitting periods and estimates hearings.
+The Procedural Information Bulletin was produced on time after sitting periods and estimates hearings.